maxmilton/Simple-Weather-App/README.md

 ## Interesting Points

 * Gets weather via the OpenWeatherMap API using JSONP requests.
-* Uses the built in geolocation browser function to get coordinates.
+* Uses browser built in geolocation to get coordinates.
 * CSS3 animations on colour change and location panel appearing.
-* Shows weather from a random city on page load.
+* Shows weather from a random city on page load and button.

 ## Development Instructions